George70-svg/housingSiteTemplate/README.md

 # housingSiteTemplate
  Website layout for html, css(scss) and little js.
+Adaptive for smartphones, tablets.